Health in India: Major health indicators

-Health issues
+Health conditions and risk factors

 Oral health in India

 Oral health refers to optimum functioning of mouth (smile, swallow, chew, taste, etc.), proper dentition and ability to perform various movements of facial muscles, jaws and other orofacial structures without pain and discomfort.

 Status of oral health both affects and gets affected by specific systemic health conditions.
 Many systemic diseases, such as; diabetes, can be suspected by examining oral signs and symptoms.
 Poor oral health is also a risk factor of cardio-vascular diseases, stroke, digestive issues, pre-term birth, low birth weight, preeclampsia etc.

 According to Global Oral Health Status Report: Towards Universal Health Coverage for Oral Health by 2030 (WHO report), Globally, oral diseases affect 3.5 billion people and every three out of four people lives in middle-income countries.
 In India, there has been a steady increase in the burden of oral diseases since last two decades.
 High prevalence of dental caries is notable among children and adults, due to high sugar consumption.
 It subsequently leads to high prevalence of periodontal diseases and edentulism.

 Squamous cell carcinoma is the most common form of oral cancer in India and primarily affects middle age population (31–50 years).
 Epidemiologically, Kerala has the lowest and West Bengal has the highest incidence of oral cancer.
 For India, self-examination is the most effective method for early diagnosis of oral cancer.

 Risk factors for all kind of dental diseases include; high dietary sugar, areca nut, alcohol and tobacco (gutkha, khaini, mawa, etc.) consumption, smoking, etc.